joeyrivera/badgeville-php/README.md

 Usage so far (will probably change until beta)

 To install via composer:
+...
 {
     "require": {
         "joeyrivera/badgeville-php": "dev-master"
     }
 }
+...
 First need to create a site instance.
 You can get an example config file in examples/config.dist.php:

+...
 use Badgeville\Site;
 $site = new Site(require_once 'config.php');

-Now you can make all site specific calls like:
+//Now you can make all site specific calls like:
 $player = $site->players()->find('joey@rivera.com');

 $player = $site->players()->find('234lkj234lkj234lkj', [